Richard James Arthur Berry

-Richard James Arthur Berry FRSE FRCSE (1867–1962) was a British-born surgeon and anatomist who was well-known in Australia.
-He was author of several internationally recognised books in his field.
+Richard James Arthur Berry FRSE FRCSE (1867–1962) was a British-born surgeon, anatomist and eugenicist who was well-known in Australia.

 Early life

 Berry was born on 30 May 1867, in Upholland in Lancashire, the son of Jane Barlow and James Berry, a coal-merchant.
 His father died before he was born, and he was largely raised by his grandfather.
 He was educated at small private schools in Southport, beginning at Dame’s School and then in 1877 going onto a private school for boys before winning a place at the University of Cambridge.
 However, he did not take up his place at the university, instead taking an apprenticeship with a firm of shipbrokers in Liverpool.
 After some time Berry was granted permission to terminate his contract.
 In May 1886 he entered the University of Edinburgh to study medicine, graduating with an MBChM in 1891.

 Berry then took up a role of House Surgeon under Thomas Annandale, Regius professor of clinical surgery at Edinburgh Royal Infirmary on Lauriston Place.
 In the same year Berry was elected President of the Royal Medical Society of Edinburgh.
 The following year Berry was appointed lecturer in anatomy at the School of Medicine of the Royal Colleges of Edinburgh.
 On receipt of his MD in 1894 he had written a prize-winning thesis on the Vermiform appendix.
 Berry was held in very high regard within the institution and was a greatly respected and well established academic.

 In 1895 Berry was elected a Fellow of the Royal College of Surgeons of Edinburgh and the following year began to lecture in anatomy at the University of Edinburgh.
 In 1897 he was elected a Fellow of the Royal Society of Edinburgh.